Ashwin-Thiru/RAG-Regulation-Compliance/README.md

 The query layer connects to **Groq's ultra-low-latency inference** (Llama-3.3-70B) with a carefully engineered **Senior Compliance Officer persona** — delivering formal, citation-grounded answers in under 3 seconds.

+A **FastAPI + SSE backend** streams every step of the reasoning process to a real-time chat UI — embedding, retrieval, chunk evidence, and token-by-token answer generation — all visible live, with actual millisecond timings.

 ---

 ## 💼 Why This Matters